 Instructions

-- Brown ground turkey and onions in large frying over medium heat on stove top.
+- Brown ground turkey meat and diced onion in a large non-stick skillet over medium-high heat on stove top.

 - Add ketchup and mustard and chicken gumbo soup.